 - Sheraton Grand Macao Hotel: Spacious rooms and access to a variety of shops are just a couple of the highlights of this resort.
 You can also travel to different buildings and hotels via connected walkways or easily walk to downtown Taipa.

-- Four Seasons Hotel Macao: This five-star resort has five outdoor pools to keep you cool and large 42-inch TVs in the rooms to help you relax.
-It’s just a five-minute drive from the airport and a short walk from Taipa or Coloane.
+- Four Seasons Hotel Macao: This five-star resort sits among the best hotels in Macau.
+It has five outdoor pools to keep you cool and large 42-inch TVs in the rooms to help you relax.
+The Four Seasons is just a five-minute drive from the airport and a short walk from Taipa or Coloane.

-✔ Best area to stay for hiking and relaxation
+✔ Best area to stay in Macau for hiking and relaxation

 While most of the top things to see & do in Macau are in the other three districts, Coloane has its own advantages.
 The southernmost district has one of the best beaches in Macau.